 Candidates suffering from a permanent disability at the time of their initial registration for the qualification should notify the Institute to allow appropriate examination arrangements to be made.
-If candidates believe that, due to extenuating circumstances, they have been disadvantaged and were unable to show their true capabilities in the examination, students should write directly to the Chief Executive Officer of the Institute within seven business days after the examination, detailing the circumstances which they would like to be taken into account and including any relevant supporting evidence.
-Requests for consideration of extenuating circumstances sent AFTER the stipulated time will NOT be considered.
-All claims of disadvantage will be reviewed by the Institute whose decision will be final.
+If candidates believe that, due to extenuating circumstances, they have been disadvantaged and were unable to show their true capabilities in the examination, they should write directly to the Chief Executive Officer of the Institute within seven (7) business days after the examination, detailing the circumstances which they would like to be taken into account and including any relevant supporting evidence.
+All claims will be reviewed by the Institute whose decision will be final.
 The Institute will not engage in correspondence with students regarding the outcome of its reviews.